Lashchyk/cypress-examples/README.md

 As a user I would like to filter for particular product and be able to see results for it

 ```
-When I filter for category: 'Evening dress' with size: 'S' and color: 'Pink'
+When I filter for category: "Evening dress" with size: "S" and color: "Pink"
 Then some items are found
 ```